huggingface/blog/setfit.md

 ## How does it work?

 SetFit is designed with efficiency and simplicity in mind.
-SetFit first finetunes a Sentence Transformer model then trains a classifier head on the embeddings generated from the finetuned Sentence Transformer.
+SetFit first fine-tunes a Sentence Transformer model on a small number of labeled examples (typically 8 or 16 per class).
+This is followed by training a classifier head on the embeddings generated from the fine-tuned Sentence Transformer.

 <p align="center">
     <img src="assets/103_setfit/setfit_diagram_process.png" width=700>